tansengming/rubocop-disallow-safe-navigation/README.md

 ## Usage

-You need to tell RuboCop to load the RSpec extension.
+You need to tell RuboCop to load the extension.
 There are three ways to do this:

 ### RuboCop configuration file